nhsd-a2si/a2si-services-api-infrastructure/README.md

 After applying this Terraform, the following outputs will be generated and displayed in your terminal:

+  - _real_api_cluster_ - The name of the cluster into which the Real API Service was deployed

+  - _real_api_service_name_ - The internal name of the Real API Service at ECS

   - _real_api_service_fqdn_ - This is the DNS 'A' entry for the Real API's Application Load Balancer endpoint